 In these areas, the County Roads Department pays 100% of the tree and planting costs.
 As well, the landowner receives approximately $4,000 for each linear kilometer of Living Snow Fence for allowing it to be planted.

 “If you ever drive in the north of our county, you’ve likely had more than one white knuckled driving experience in a snow squall,” says Rob.
 He knows the incentive package and more living snow fences are making a difference.

 Interested Wellington County landowners should contact Jessica Trzoch 519-546-2228 for more information.

-On Sunday, January 29th, 2017 at the Guelph Organic Conference Rob will be discussing trees further in his workshop “Carbon Farming and the Ecosystems Approach Using Trees.”
+At the 2017 Guelph Organic Conference Rob discussed trees further in his workshop “Carbon Farming and the Ecosystems Approach Using Trees.”